mcamera/aws-anp-fuel-sales-etl/README.md

 # Next steps:

+1. Review and document the Airflow's DAG
-1. Create codes to transform the data to silver and gold buckets.
+1. Create code for the table to be accessed by Athena.
-1. Create a Great Expectation task in airflow to validate the data source.
+1. Create a Great Expectation task in Airflow to validate the data source.
-1. Create the code for the table to be accessed by Athena.
+1. Document the deploy process